 There are also volunteer opportunities at Green Gulch Farm.

-Outreach activities at City Center include cooking and distributing meals to formerly homeless people; providing dharma books, pen pals and meditation classes for prison and jail inmates; activities with families in transitional housing; and bringing meditation and stress reduction classes to people in rehabilitation facilities, senior housing and jail.
-Priests provide memorial services for those who have died in residence hotels, and practice leaders offer meditation training for the staffs of these organizations and for other community groups.
+Outreach activities at City Center include cooking and distributing meals to formerly homeless people; providing dharma books, pen pals and meditation classes for prison and jail inmates, and activities with families in transitional housing.
 Volunteers are welcome in the following outreach activities.
 See below for details.

 - Food offerings